Jake Roberts Profile

 In 2000, Hollywood writer and long-time wrestling fan Barry Blaustein released his documentary on professional wrestling called Beyond the Mat.
 Critically acclaimed with mostly positive reviews, Jake was highlighted as a broken, down-and-out former famous wrestling star now racked with drug and alcohol addiction.
 The film also touched on his estrangment from his daughter due to years away on the road, and his troubled childhood.
 After the film’s release, Jake claimed he was lied to about the purpose of the movie, which was that it was meant to be a warning to others about the dangers of drugs and alcohol.
 Blaustein denied this, but not surprisingly, Jake did not get an invite to the premiere.

-Jake moved to England and worked a number of shows, such as Ricky Knight’s World Association of Wrestling and NWA Hammerlock, where he became their Heavyweight champion on October 20, 2002.
+Roverts moved to England and worked for Ricky Knight’s World Association of Wrestling and NWA Hammerlock, the later of which he became their Heavyweight champion on October 20, 2002.
 The following month, Roberts ran three shows under the name Real Stars of Wrestling, with himself and Honky Tonk Man as the main event.
 Roberts’ final appearance in the UK was at the WAW October Outrage show, in which he turned up in no condition to perform, cut a drunken promo and almost got into a brawl with members of the locker room.
 (He also had issues with the RSPCA, who confiscated the snake he brought to the ring; Jake claims the snake died in their care).

 He returned to the United States and made three appearances for TNA Wrestling; on the October 19, 2006 episode of Impact!, at the Bound for Glory 2006 pay-per-view where he helped Samoa Joe defeat Raven, and then the June 8, 2008 Slammiversary pay-per-view as a guest at Jay Lethal and SoCal Val’s ‘wedding.’
 On January 29, 2011, Jake wrestled his ‘retirement’ match in Pro Wrestling Guerrilla against Sinn Bodhi in a winning effort, but came out of retirement to work some more independent dates.